rackerlabs/docs-developer-blog/_posts/2018-08-20-oms-rollback.md

 computing architectures.
 It also offers monitoring and administration capabilities.

-While a rollback can be daunting, careful planning can make things go more smoothly.
+While a rollback can be daunting, careful planning will make things go more smoothly.
 Using the methods described in this blog post will help you revert changes with minimal impact.